DonnavanStaddon/MilestoneProject/README.md

 ### Please note all links to my bullet points are bellow under links

-* I got used css from boostrap to make this website look good
+* I got css from boostrap to make this website look good
 * I used fontawsome for the icons
-* I got useful infomation of the car from the offical Hennesy website
+* I got useful infomation about the car from the offical Hennesy website
-* I got useful infomation of the car from the perfomance drive website
+* I got useful infomation about the car from the perfomance drive website

 ## Links